Café para todos

 The configuration of the Spanish territory was inspired by the systems of Germany and Italy.
 Manuel Clavero was Minister of Regions during the first democratic government of Adolfo Suárez, and in his hand was the design of the new national map.
-The autonomous communities of Spain could choose between a full and a limited level of independence, but they all have self-government.
+The regions could choose between a full or a limited level of autonomy, but they all have self-government.
 The expression café para todos has been fixed as a figuration of the current territorial model of Spain.

+Café para todos also became a doctrine with the object to harmonise the autonomy model across Spain while simultaneously reinforcing the primacy of the central government and dilute claims of ethno-territorial distinctiveness from the historic nationalities.
+In particular, the Harmonisation of the Autonomy Process Act (LOAPA) in 1982 not only extended powers to the other communities to achieve similar powers as the historic nationalities, but showed an intention to reverse already devolved powers.